 Our volunteers: Greet customers, staff, and guests.
 Answer phone calls, connect customers to resources, assist customers with scheduling appointments, meet with customers when they come for food shelf appointments and complete necessary paperwork.
 We ask volunteers to be willing to commit to one four hour shift per week.

 Our food shelf provides immediate aid to individuals and families and gives them access to resources to help them reach long-term self-sufficiency.

-360 Communities Burnsville Food Shelf has volunteer opportunities in our Food Shelf warehouse helping when our food delivery and/or donations come in.
+360 Communities Burnsville Food Shelf has a volunteer opportunity in our Food Shelf warehouse helping when our food delivery and/or donations come in.
 Responsibilities include: receive donations and deliveries, weigh incoming food, sort the food, check expiration dates on food times and other miscellaneous duties as assigned.
-Must be able to lift a minimum of 40 pounds.
+Must be able to lift up to about 30 pounds.
 Training will be provided.

 Volunteer shifts available:

 - Monday morning shift, 8:45 am – 12:30 pm

 - Tuesday afternoon shift, 12:30 pm – 4:30 pm

 - Our food shelf is always in need of paper and/or plastic bags to be used for groceries.
 Please feel free to drop off any gently used and clean bags to the food shelf located at 501 E. Hwy 13, Suite 102, Burnsville, which is kitty-corner across Hwy 13 from the Burnsville High School.
 We are open Monday through Friday between the hours of 9 am and 4 pm, or you can leave them outside the main door after hours and over the weekend.